pingcap/docs-cn/dashboard/dashboard-diagnostics-access.md

 > **Note:**
 >
 > The cluster diagnostics feature depends on Prometheus deployed in the cluster.
-For details about how to deploy this monitoring component, see [TiUP](/tiup/tiup-overview.md) or [TiDB Ansible](/online-deployment-using-ansible.md) deployment document.
+For details about how to deploy this monitoring component, see the [TiUP](/tiup/tiup-overview.md) deployment document.
 If no monitoring component is deployed in the cluster, the generated diagnostic report will indicate a failure.

 ## Access the page